-The program load display is used to specify certain default parameters that are to be used either during IML or IPL, initiate an IML, initiate an IPL, and set up certain operator console parameters.
+The program load display, shown in Figure 12.10.2, is used to display certain parameters that are to be used either during IML or IPL, initiate an IML, initiate an IPL, and set up certain operator console parameters.
 The parameters controlled by this display are stored in the configuration record on the system diskette.
-When the program load display appears on the screen, it indicates the parameters selected previously.